ehellman/react-breakpoints/README.md

 ### `defaultBreakpoint: number` option

-In case you always want to default to a certain breakpoint, say you're building a mobile-only application - you can pass the mobile breakpoint here.
+In case you always want to default to a certain breakpoint.

 ```js
 const breakpoints = {